The history of sensory deprivationFrom the creation of a unique environment free from distractions, to a global tool for

 Glenn & Lee Perry brought floatation to the world

-Glenn came up with the idea of putting lots of salt into the water to increase the buoyancy, so that anyone could float effortlessly.
-He and worked with John Lilly to design the first commercially available floatation tank in 1972.
+Glenn came up with the idea of putting more salt into the water to increase the buoyancy, so that anyone could float effortlessly.
+He worked with John Lilly to design the first commercially available floatation tank in 1972.

 In 1974 Glenn met the love of his life Lee Leibner.
 Together they formed the Samadhi Tank company, and went on to manufacture float tanks for people to buy for home use.

 Lee and Glenn were motivated by a strong desire to bring the wonderful experience of floating to as many people as possible.
 With the guidance of John Lilly, they opened the first commercial float centre in Beverly Hills in 1979.
 Now anyone could float even if they didn’t own a tank.